kylenstone/kylethinks/src/articles/servant_leadership.md

 ## Conclusion
 *"People who become known for inclusiveness and smart decisions tend to develop influence far more consistently than those who believe they have all the answers." ~ Carol A. Walker*

 Greatness results from seeing the potential in people and spending time developing it.
 Find people in your organization who inspire you.
 Know them and be known by them.
-Listen to them and include their goals in your own agenda for growth.
-Fight for a seat in the back of the room.
+Listen to them empathically, treat them inclusively, and incorporate their goals in your own agenda for growth.

+Join me in fighting for a seat in the back of the room.